ludofiorio/labs_comp_inte/report.md

 ## Ludovico Fiorio s306058 report
-I completed all the labs and issues on time
+I completed all the labs and reviews on time
 ### Halloween challenge October 31
 - to solve this challenge I've implemented a simple tweak that considers if we covered the set or not and so it acts accordingly -> if the set is already covered I remove a set if the set is not covered I add one.
 - the strategy is an hill climber